benokif/nextJS-issue-redirect-fetch-cache/README.md

 customers rendered
 ```

-Comment the "http://localhost:3000/api/fast" fetch, and un-comment  the "http://localhost:3000/api/slow".
+3 - Comment the "http://localhost:3000/api/fast" fetch, and un-comment  the "http://localhost:3000/api/slow".
+4 - Go through steps 1 and 2 again

 The fetch call, which is slower ( setup with a `200ms` delay), will not be cached.
 You should see something like this: